 Fidelity Charitable is an independent, 501(c)(3) public charity.
-We sponsor the largest donor-advised fund program in the country. … In 2020, our donors recommended $9.1 billion in grants to support more than 170,000 charitable organizations in every state and around the globe.
+We sponsor the largest donor-advised fund program in the country. … If you would like to make it easier for Fidelity Charitable donors to recommend grants to your nonprofit directly from your website, consider adding the DAF Direct widget to your website.

 Is Fidelity Charitable legitimate?